aws/aws-auto-scaling-custom-resource/README.md

 * AWS Command Line Interface [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 * [Postman](https://www.getpostman.com/) installed.
 This tool allows you to test your API endpoints and observe the responses.
 Postman is a convenient testing tool because it provides fields for adding your [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing information to an HTTPS request.
-* Make sure you have permissions to create a stack using a CloudFormation template, plus full access permissions to resources within the stack.
+* Make sure that you have permissions to create a stack using a CloudFormation template, plus full access permissions to resources within the stack.

 # Set Up the AWS Serverless Functions

 This section describes how to set up and test the required serverless functions in your AWS account.

-## Step 1: Build and Test Your REST Endpoint URL
+## Step 1: Test Your REST Endpoint URL

 The provided CloudFormation template defines the serverless functions that will be created.
-Before you launch the stack, you must verify that your backend system conforms to the REST API specification that's supported by the template.
+Before you launch the stack, you must verify that your backend system conforms to the API specification that's supported by the template.
+(Alternatively, if you need a test environment and are familiar with Docker, a sample REST endpoint is provided as a Dockerized Apache Python CGI.
+For more information, see [sample-api-server](./sample-api-server/).)

 1. Configure the GET and PATCH request methods to connect with the Amazon API Gateway.
 For more information on these methods, see the `CustomResourceEndpoint` section of the [custom-resource-stack.yaml](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/cloudformation/templates/custom-resource-stack.yaml) template.
 1. Verify that your backend system's REST endpoint URL works by using the following command to issue GET and PATCH requests to it.